sass/sass/spec/embedded-protocol.md

 of changing one or more channels of a color while leaving other channels as-is.

-Two [legacy colors] are equal if their RGB forms have the same red, green, blue channels and alpha channels within 1e-11 of one another.
+Two [legacy colors] are equal if their RGB forms have the same red, green, blue channels and alpha channels equal rounded to the nearest 1e-11.

-Two non-legacy colors are equal if they are in the same color space and their channel and alpha values are within 1e-11 of one another.
+Two non-legacy colors are equal if they are in the same color space and their channel and alpha values are equal rounded to the nearest 1e-11.

 [legacy colors]: ../proposal/color-4-new-spaces.md#legacy-color